ragnaralderson/portfolio_data/README.md

-# PORTFOLIO FOR DATA ANALYST POSITIONS
+# PORTFOLIO FOR DATA POSITIONS
+- Data Analyst, Data Engineer and Data Scientist.
 - Previous projects with results.
 - Some projects come with other documents like dataflow and guidance.